 The wholesale market in Cyprus telecoms is a duopoly between Cyta and MTN for Fixed broadband and a duopoly between Cyta and Epic for Mobile.
 As seen below, however, these figures are subject to change as Cyta, Cablenet and Epic are currently investing in new infrastructure with the aim of increasing connectivity to 90% of premises by 2026.
 Epic has specifically secured 19M from the European Investment bank which will double the number of homes which it can connect to fiber (from 25k to 50k homes).

-The size of Mobile and Fixed are, respectively 26M and 20M Euros.
+The size of Mobile and Fixed wholesale markets are, respectively, 26M and 20M Euros.